hci-lab-um/heuristics-for-test-tool-design/H07-Where-will-the-tool-be-used.md

 - **Where: physical environment**
     - Map the physical locations where the tool may be used (inside, outside, challenging locations, etc) to focus on how rugged the tool needs to be

-Tip: Look at the Quality in Use attributes before you prioritize the product attributes, to make sure you focus designing for the optimal product attributes to meet the testers’ QiU/UX requirements within their context for the tool.